Dyvinia/PlexampRPC/README.md

 ## Features
 - Proper Album Art for your Music
-- Uses Track Author instead of Album Author if available
+- Uses Track Artist instead of Album Artist if available
 - Start PlexampRPC on Windows startup
 - Customize Template
 - Minimize to tray